chfal/investigating_orthogroups/README.md

 iqtree -m TEST -s ${1}
 ```

-However, there are 15 orthogroups so it is kind of annoying to submit all 15 different jobs.
+However, there are 15 orthogroups (at least in my run) so it is kind of annoying to submit all 15 different jobs.
 Here we will make a loop file, called "run_loop_iqtree.sh".
 You will want to change the below information to be specific to your file paths on Amarel.

 ```
 for FILE in /projects/f_geneva_1/chfal/test_c4l/iqtree/*.fasta; do